Note on the Delta Method for Finite Population Inference with Applications to Causal Inference: Delta method: Multivariate

 \subsection{Example: Ratio Estimator}

 We now give an example, using the causal inference set up and notations introduced in the previous section.
-We also assume the same assumptions to get the normality and convergence results given in the prior section so that we can apply Theorem~\ref{theor:main}.
+To apply Theorem~\ref{theor:main}, we make the same assumptions to get the normality and convergence results given in the prior section.
 Most of the causal inference literature tries to estimate the average treatment effect defined as $\tau = \bar{Y}_N(1) - \bar{Y}_N(0)$.
-However, a multiplicative effect, $\tau = \bar{Y}_N(1)/\bar{Y}_N(0)$, may also be of interest\footnote{Note that $\bar{Y}_N(1)/\bar{Y}_N(0)$ is not in general equivalent to the average of $Y_{N,i}(1)/Y_{N,i}(0)$.} for outcomes such that $Y_{N,i}(z) >0$ for $z \in\{0,1\}$.
-For this estimator we need to assume that $\bar{Y}(0)$ approaches some finite, positive value as $N \to \infty$.
+However, a multiplicative effect, $\tau = \bar{Y}_N(1)/\bar{Y}_N(0)$, may also be of interest\footnote{Note that $\bar{Y}_N(1)/\bar{Y}_N(0)$ is not in general equivalent to the average of $Y_{N,i}(1)/Y_{N,i}(0)$.} for outcomes such that $B_1 \geq Y_{N,i}(z) \geq B_2 >0$ for $z \in\{0,1\}$, where $B_1$ and $B_2$ are finite, positive bounds on the outcome.
 Set function $g(x, w) = x/w$.
 Then